New Ram City, Aries

 “I’m worried about you, Jericho—”

-Olive started and turned.
+Olive startled and turned.
 Both Alexander and Trystan stared back at him.
 The two royal guards exchanged looks.

 “Is everything all right, sir?”
 Trystan asked.
 “You’re being quiet.”